saranya1306/my-quiz/README.md

-# QUIZ APP using Django Framework
+# Quiz App using Django Framework

 ## Description:
 A simple django based quiz app web application with a basic html template as frontend.